 LCC Design

 LCC Operation

 LCC Simulation

 LCC Calculation

 LCC Energy Management Systems (from February 2010)

 LCEA EPC (non-domestic only)

 LCEA DEC

 Air Conditioning Inspector

+Green Deal Advisor (due in 2013 subject to DECC approval)

-Review of 2011
+Review of 2012

-CIBSE Certification continued to improve its services in 2011, with further refinements to its APEL on-line Application system originally introduced at the end of September 2009.
-The system has been designed to make the APEL process quicker and more efficient.
+CIBSE Certification continued to improve its services in 2012, with further refinements to its APEL on-line Application system originally introduced at the end of September 2009, making the APEL process quicker and more efficient.
+2012 also saw the introduction of a software based, fully automated QA management system which has improved the QA process for both Energy Assessors and CIBSE Certification staff.

-CIBSE Certification have played an active role in the DCLG convention groups leading to a number of new conventions in 2011 intended to improve the consistency and therefore quality of certificates being produced.
+CIBSE Certification have played an active role in the DCLG convention groups leading to a number of new conventions in 2012 intended to improve the consistency and therefore quality of certificates being produced.
+In December 2012 CIBSE Certification took the lead in organising the first Cross Scheme Moderation meeting for the air conditioning strand, a new initiative within the DCLG Scheme Operating Requirements.